 Secret #2: The Key to Voice is Expressiveness

 The expressive voice is one that paints word pictures with the full color palette, while being flexible enough to achieve any gradation of subtlety required.
 That runs the gamut from a thundering pronouncement to the most suggestive whisper . . . and everything in between.
-Speak as a leader and you will need these effects to motivate, inspire, and excite, as well as to inform and occasionally to entertain.
+Speak as a leader and you will need these effects to motivate and inspire your audiences, as well as to inform and occasionally to entertain.

 Of all the vocal tools available to speakers, the one used most poorly is the very tool necessary to be this expressive: pitch inflection.
 My own approach to speech training is derived directly from the theater because I’m an actor, and actors work all their lives to embody a fully expressive voice.
 But the same tools can be taught to non-theatrical professionals—in fact, you’re already using them every day.

 Your voice is your most powerful communication tool.
 Regardless of the content of what you say, your voice alone has the power to move and activate listeners.
 To learn more about this amazing component of your public speaking toolbox, take a look at my e-Learning Guide, "Convince Listeners through the Power of Your Voice."